MediaArea/MediaConch/Narrative.md

 - reporter
 - metadata fixer

 The conformance checker developed within the PreForma project must document and associate conformance rules with data types (such as formats, streams, frames, etc) and authorities (such as specifications, community practices, or the local rules of a memory institution).
+MediaArea recommends that communication between the conformance checker and the shell be performed through an API designed via collaboration of the PreForma suppliers.

 ### Implementation Checker

-Each implementation checker (for Matroska, FFV1, and LPCM) should assess compliance and/or deviation between files and a series of conformance checks which are written by dissected all rules from each format's underlying specifications, including rules that may be deduced or inferred from a close reading of the specification or related authoritative documentation.
+Each implementation checker (for Matroska, FFV1, and LPCM) should assess compliance and/or deviation between files and a series of conformance checks which are written by dissecting rules and logic from each format's underlying specifications, including rules that may be deduced or inferred from a close reading of the specification or related authoritative documentation.
 MediaArea has drafted registries of conformance rules within the PreForma design phase and plans to collaborate with each format's specificiation communities to refine them.
+See the [Conformance Check Registry](#conformance-check-registry).

 For streams such as FFV1 some implementation checks may be performed frame-by-frame to discover frame-specific issues such as CRC mismatches or invalid frame headers.
 Frame-by-frame implementation assessments will naturally take longers as nearly the entire file must be read.
 In order to accommodate user's various time priorities the implementation checker will use options to perform implementation checks on the first few frames of a stream, a percentage of the frames, or all of the frames.